Aisha Bowe

-Aisha Bowe (born November 4, 1986) is a Bahamian-American aerospace engineer, STEM advocate, space tourist and entrepreneur.
-She is the co-founder and CEO of STEMBoard, a technology company, and LINGO, an educational tech company featuring tutorials and online resources featuring NASCAR driver Bubba Wallace.
-In 2020, STEMBoard landed on the Inc. 5000 list of the fastest-growing privately owned U.S. companies.
+Aisha Bowe (born November 4, 1985) is a Bahamian American aerospace engineer, entrepreneur, and STEM advocate.
+She is the co-founder and chief executive officer of STEMBoard, a technology and professional services company, and the founder of LINGO, an education technology company.
+STEMBoard was named to Inc. magazine's Inc. 5000 list of the fastest-growing private companies in the United States in 2020 and 2023.

-Bowe is the recipient of the NASA Equal Employment Opportunity Medal, US Women's Chamber of Commerce Emerging Star Award and Virginia Business magazine's Black Business Leaders Award.

-On April 14, 2025, Bowe was part of the crew for Blue Origin NS-31's eleventh flight to sub-orbital space under the New Shepard program.
+In April 2025, Bowe flew aboard the Blue Origin NS-31 suborbital mission, where she served as a science payload operator for plant biology experiments conducted in partnership with NASA-affiliated research institutions.

 Early life and education

 Bowe grew up in the United States in a working-class family.
-Her high school guidance counselor recommended that she become a cosmetologist, and Bowe subsequently enrolled in Washtenaw Community College.
-Bowe's father encouraged her to take a mathematics class there, and with a foundation in mathematics, Bowe successfully transferred into engineering programs at the University of Michigan.
+Her high school guidance counselor advised her to pursue cosmetology, after which she enrolled at Washtenaw Community College.
+While there, her father encouraged her to take a mathematics course, which helped her build the academic foundation needed to transfer into engineering programs at the University of Michigan.
+During this period, her father was also pursuing a degree in electrical engineering, an experience Bowe has cited as influential in her academic development.

-Bowe completed her undergraduate degree in aerospace engineering in 2008, and master's degree in space systems engineering in 2009, both at the University of Michigan.
-She cites her interest in science fiction as an influence on her choice of aerospace engineering.
-One of her graduate professors, Thomas Zurbuchen, mentored her and inspired her to pursue a career at NASA.
+Bowe earned a bachelor's degree in aerospace engineering in 2008 and a master's degree in space systems engineering in 2009, both from the University of Michigan.
+During graduate study, she was mentored by professor Thomas Zurbuchen, who encouraged her to pursue a career at NASA.